groonga/groonga/doc/source/reference/functions/prefix_rk_search.rst

 ``prefix_rk_search()`` selects records by :doc:`/reference/operations/prefix_rk_search`.

-You need to create :ref:`table-pat-key` for prefix RK search.
+You need to create :ref:`table-pat-key` table for prefix RK search.

 You can't use ``prefix_rk_search()`` for sequential scan.
 It's a selector only procedure.